jomjol/AI-on-the-edge-device-docs/docs/FAQs.md

   So please be a bit patient with your meter :-)

 ## Pre-Value
 PreValue is here a bit missleading, because normally it is the same as the last value.
-In the next round of reading it will be used to check nagtive rates, high rates (MaxRateValue / MaxRateType) and CheckDigitIncreaseConsistency (dig-class11 only).
+In the next round of reading it will be used to check negative rates, high rates (MaxRateValue / MaxRateType) and CheckDigitIncreaseConsistency (dig-class11 only).
 Either from a previous correctly identified value or manual setting by the user.

 If you use post processes, enable the pre-value.
 The pre-value must be set at first time.
 Set it to the current raw value.